edwinsteele/wordspeak.org/stories/projects.rst

 .. link:
 .. description:

-Software: A pointer to my `Github <https://github.com/edwinsteele>`_ repos and their deployed instances.
+Software: A pointer to my `Github <https://github.com/edwinsteele>`_ repositories and their deployed instances.